reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 In 2017, <a style="color:blue"><b> **5** PRs were merged in: </b> </a>
 - 4 PRs were merged at the sprint
 - 1 PR was merged post-sprint without any follow-up
   - The PR merged post-sprint was by [Sergul Aydore](https://twitter.com/sergulaydore).
 After participating in this sprint in March of 2017, Sergul then went on to participate in the [August 2018 scikit-learn sprint](http://gael-varoquaux.info/programming/sprint-on-scikit-learn-in-paris-and-austin.html) in Paris.
+Sergul states:
+  >Participating March 2017 sprint helped me learn the basics and I was able to contribute to more complicated PRs in August 2018 sprint.
 - No follow-up of open PRs was conducted.

 ## Impact Summary for 2018